Izazzubayer/raf-rafin-interiordesign/PROJECT-UNDERSTANDING.md

 ## Project Overview

-**InteriorVista** is a premium interior design portfolio website built for showcasing residential interior design projects.
+**Umbrella Interiors** is a premium interior design portfolio website built for showcasing residential interior design projects.
 The site is designed for a design studio based in Dhaka, Bangladesh, specializing in luxury residential spaces.

 ### Purpose
 - Showcase portfolio of interior design projects